DOES MY SCOTTIE HAVE WORMS?

 Probiotics and Digestive Enzymes

-Probiotics help maintain a good balance of healthy gut bacteria and can strengthen your dog’s immune system and help him keep worms at bay.
+Probiotics help maintain a good balance of healthy gut bacteria and can strengthen your dog’s immune system and help them keep worms at bay.

 You can feed foods like kefir or fermented vegetables (my scotties don't like these), or purchase a good probiotic supplement....
 If your Scottie has a natural raw meat and bone diet they should never need probiotic supplementation or digestive enzymes.
 Probiotics may sometimes be needed only in the case of diarrhoea or extreme constipation.
 I prefer to treat constipation by reducing bone content in foods and adding cooked pumpkin.